marko2276/ha-unipi-neuron/README.md

         friendly_name: "Cover Bedroom"
 ```
 # Feedback
-Your feedback or pull requests or any other contribution is welcome.
+Your feedback, pull requests and any other contribution are welcome.
 # License
 MIT License